 How common is viral myocarditis?

 The incidence i.e. the number of new cases of myocarditis is approximately 1.5 million worldwide per year and estimated at 10 to 20 cases per 100,000 persons.
-The exact incidence or prevalence of viral myocarditis is unknown as many cases are subclinical and follow a benign course.
-According to some estimates, 1-5% of patient with acute viral infection may involve the myocardium.
+The exact incidence or prevalence of viral myocarditis is unknown as many cases are subclinical (not severe enough to present definite or readily observable symptoms) and follow a benign course (not serious).
+According to some estimates, 1-5% of patients with a sudden onset viral infection may involve the heart muscle.
 So, a small number.

 The majority of patients are young and healthy.
-Individuals who are susceptible include children, pregnant women and those who are immunocompromised.
+Individuals who are predisposed include children, pregnant women and those who are immunocompromised (when your immune system’s defences are low).

 Does exercise make it more likely you will develop viral myocarditis?